Graduate Education in the Department of Counselor Education

 COUN 520.
 Internship in Counseling.
 3 Credits.

-Clinical Mental Health Counseling, Marriage, Couple, & Family Counseling, and School Counseling.
+Internship in Counseling is required for students completing a dual major in Clinical Mental Health Counseling and Marriage, Couple, and Family Counseling.
 Internship is a multi-dimensional course including a counseling field experience on site at an agency or institution and an ongoing Analysis of Practice Seminar.
 The Seminar consists of two parts: supervision and analysis of on-site practice and a professional seminar.
-Students must complete 400 hours with 200 hours in any two specialty areas (200 hours in Clinical Mental Health Counseling and/or 200 hours in Marriage, Couple, & Family Counseling and/or 200 hours in School Counseling) of which 160 (80 hours in Clinical Mental Health Counseling and/or 80 hours in Marriage, Couple & Family Counseling and/or 80 hours in School Counseling) are direct client contact; the remaining hours are comprised of a variety of activities conducted by mental health counselors, marriage, couple & family counselors, and school counselors.
-Prerequisites: COUN 501, COUN 502, COUN 503, COUN 505, COUN 506, COUN 508, COUN 509, COUN 510 (MCFC), COUN 513, COUN 514, COUN 515, COUN 516, COUN 517, COUN 518, COUN 519, COUN 521, COUN 522 (SC), COUN 525, COUN 526 (CMHC), COUN 534 (SC) (note: these are based on the two areas chosen).
-Co-requisites: COUN 507, COUN 511 (MCFC), COUN 524 (SC), COUN 527 (CMHC) (note: these are based on the two areas chosen).
+Students must complete 400 hours with 200 hours in each specialty area (200 hours in Clinical Mental Health Counseling and 200 hours in Marriage, Couple, and Family Counseling).
+Of the total 400 hours, 120 hours (60 hours in Clinical Mental Health Counseling and 60 hours in Marriage, Couple & Family Counseling are direct client contact.
+The remaining hours are comprised of a variety of activities conducted by mental health counselors, and marriage, couple and family counselors.
+Prerequisites: COUN 501, COUN 502, COUN 503, COUN 505, COUN 506, COUN 507, COUN 508, COUN 509, COUN 510, COUN 513, COUN 514, COUN 515, COUN 516, COUN 517, COUN 518, COUN 519, COUN 521, COUN 522, COUN 525, COUN 526, COUN 534.

 COUN 521.
 Counseling Children and Adolescents.
 3 Credits.